 I would say use what you have in hand, but if you have both flours at home or need to buy some, choose bread flour for sure!

 do I need to use yeast in pizza

-Yeast is the primary leavening agent in the pizza dough, which causes the pizza to rise.
+Yeast is the primary leavening agent in a homemade pizza dough, which causes the pizza to rise.
 It is because of yeast that pizza has that ‘lift’ the dough is airy and textured otherwise it would be flat.
 So I’d say YES, you need yeast to make pizza.

 When I took a pizza class years ago I remember our teacher/ chef explaining to us with his handsome Italian accent; If you want to wake up in the morning and feel happy, take a warm shower, but if you want to wake up fussy and all pissed off, take a cold shower.